HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-It is not uncommon for cholestatic pruritus to begin as a localized itching on the soles of the feet or palms of the hands or in other places (arms and legs).
-In the course of time, generalized pruritus often develops.
-Genitoanal pruritus is rather rare.
+It is not uncommon for cholestatic pruritus to begin as localized itching on the soles of the feet or palms of the hands or other sites (arms and legs).
+Over time, frequent development of generalized pruritus.
+Genitoanal pruritus is uncommon.

-The itching is perceived as "pure" itching only in a smaller proportion of patients; more frequent are mixed sensations such as burning or pricking.
-Triggers are tight-fitting clothing, sweating or stress.
-Aquagenic triggering (showering, bathing) is rare.
-Mostly the itching occurs during the whole day; about 25% of the patients notice an increase or even the exclusive occurrence in the evening or at night.
+The pruritus is experienced as "pure" itching in only a smaller proportion of patients; mixed sensations such as burning or stinging are more common.
+Triggers include tight-fitting clothing, sweating, or stress.
+Rare is aquagenic triggering (showering, bathing).
+In most cases, itching occurs throughout the day; about 25% of patients notice an intensification or even the exclusive occurrence in the evening or at night.

 Internal therapyThis section has been translated automatically.

-Therapy primarily depends on the treatment of the underlying diseases (DD: intrahepatic (K71.0) and extrahepatic cholestasis (K83.1)).
+Therapy is primarily based on treatment of underlying disease (DD: intrahepatic (K71.0) and extrahepatic cholestasis (K83.1)).

-Cholestyramine (anion expander): Results are interpreted very differently.
+Cholestyramine (anion exchanger): Results are interpreted very differently.

-Alternative: it is accepted that gabapentin should be used as an initial antipruritic therapy (Cave: efficacy is only expected after 8 weeks).
+Alternative: it is accepted that gabapentin should be used as initial antipruritic therapy (Cave: efficacy can only be expected after 8 weeks).

-Alternatively, in case of resistance to therapy: phototherapy, plasmapheresis, albumin dialysis, nasobiliary drainage.
+Alternative in case of therapy resistance: phototherapy, plasmapheresis, albumin dialysis, nasobiliary drainage.